A free industry-led accelerator programme for disabled and neurodivergent creative talent, now in it’s 3rd year.

 You’ll work on a live creative brief from Diageo - a fantastic opportunity to produce fresh, relevant work for your portfolio.
 Working either individually or as part of a small team you’ll have the support from a creative mentor from one of our Creative Agency Partners, to give you real-world feedback along the way.

-Presentation Day is an in-person event in central London, where you’ll be able to present your ideas and/or designs back to Diageo in front of an audience of creative mentors and industry peers.
+Presentation Day is where you’ll be able to present your ideas and/or designs back to Diageo in front of an audience of creative mentors and industry peers.
 It’s a chance to sharpen your presentation skills, make real connections, and highlight work you’re proud of.
-Please note if you have specific access needs, virtual connections can be arranged for Presentation Day.

-Then we take a five day break to rest and reset.
+~ we take a five day break to rest and reset ~

 • Week 4 - Employability support